 • LinkedIn: LinkedIn is widely regarded as the primary social networking platform for B2B interactions.
 Many businesses promote their events through LinkedIn Live.
 It is specifically designed for professional networking, content sharing, industry discussions, and lead generation.
 Businesses can create company pages, join relevant industry groups, publish articles, and engage with decision-makers and industry peers.

-The above-displayed example shows The B2B Marketing Company’s LinkedIn official page.
+The above-displayed example shows The B2B Marketing Company’s official LinkedIn page.

-• Twitter: Twitter is a versatile social media agency that can be effective for B2B interactions as well.
-It allows businesses to share bite-sized content, industry news, and updates and engage in real-time conversations with their target audience.
+• Twitter: Twitter is a versatile social media platform that can be effective for B2B interactions as well.
+It allows businesses to share bite-sized content, industry news, and updates, and engage in real-time conversations with their target audience.
 Twitter’s hashtag feature helps follow industry trends and participate in relevant discussions.
 Nowadays, few B2Bs create a Twitter account for customer support or troubleshooting.
 Further, they use Twitter threads to justify their social media performance.

 The DMIEXPO in Tel-Aviv is Israel-based, where followers can take the opportunity to network with digital & performance marketing professionals, executives, affiliates, partners, lead generation experts, technologies, and service providers.
 The official DMIEXPO Twitter account has always incorporated industry-relevant hashtags with its tweets regarding digital marketing, web analytics, blogging, online publishing, etc.